lawndoc/lawndoc/README.md

 ### Hi, I'm C.J. :)
 I work in InfoSec, but I have broad interests encompassing many areas of IT.
-Most of my interests are driven by my curiosity and love for programming.
+Most of my interests are driven by my curiosity and love for programming and automation.
 Whenever I think of something cool or have an idea to make my life easier, it becomes a project on my GitHub.
 If you find one of my projects useful, please consider becoming a sponsor so I can dedicate more time to my open source work.

 ### [💗 My GitHub Sponsor Page](https://github.com/sponsors/lawndoc)